vfarcic/devops24/manuscript/06-jenkins-setup.md

 Created service account [jenkins].
 ```

 We'll also need to know the project you're planning to use.
-We'll assume that they one currently active and retrieve it with the `gcloud info` command.
+We'll assume that it's the one that is currently active and retrieve it with the `gcloud info` command.

 ```bash
 export G_PROJECT=$(gcloud info \